bombasticSlacks/Aspirant/Game/Communication.md

 ---
 ## Communication

 Measures how well you communicate.
-Influences the number of people who will follow you.
+Influences your max [Influence](Stats#Influence).

 It can be honed to better perform the [Skills](Skills):
 ### Confidence